 - 1. Have a cumulative GPA of 2.0 or higher. - 2.
-Have completed GLOBAL 10A with a grade of C or better (C- does not satisfy this requirement).
+Have completed GLOBAL 10A, or C10A, or equivalent with a grade of C or better (C- does not satisfy this requirement).
 Note: GLOBAL 10A may be repeated only once to achieve a grade of C or better. - 3.
-Have completed GLOBAL 45 (IAS 45) with a grade of B- or better on the first attempt.
-An AP score of 5 on the World History exam will satisfy this requirement (applies to AP exams taken on or before July 1, 2018). - 4.
-Have completed one additional lower division non-language requirement. - 5.
-Have completed an online Major Declaration Workshop. - 6.
+Have completed two additional lower division non-language requirement classes. - 4.
+Have completed the online Major Declaration Workshop. - 5.
 Are not in their final semester of undergraduate work.